Joel Fausto: Larva (2007–2008)

 In 2007, Joel Fausto formed an experimental / Noise Rock band named Larva with his friend Ruben Sequeira.
 They recorded many rehearsals with low quality by themselves in a small rehearsal room whose walls were covered in aluminium foil.
-Sounding noisy, loud, weird and aggressive, Portuguese label Perpetuam Records decided to release in 2008 a demo tape with the homonymous title "Larva" with those weird tracks.
+Sounding noisy, loud, weird and aggressive, Portuguese label Perpetuam Records decided to release in 2008 a demo tape with the homonymous title Larva with those weird tracks.
 The band never played live and eventually disbanded.

 Cajado (2008–present)

 Formed by two college friends in 2008, Daniel Catarino (Singer and songwriter) and Joel Fausto, Cajado was created in the middle of Alentejo (South of Portugal) with only two simple acoustic guitars.
-Years later, decided to pick some lost tracks they have been recording earlier and decided to make a deal with the Portuguese label Zigurartists to release in 2015 the first EP "Anta do Livramento", name of the small spot located in middle of nowhere at Alentejo where it all began.
-Cajado plays an Ambient Music Soundtrack, Soundscape with looped and dirty slide guitars and synthetizers with some western spaghetti influences.
+Years later, decided to pick some lost tracks they have been recording earlier and decided to make a deal with the Portuguese label Zigurartists to release in 2015 the first EP Anta do Livramento, name of the small spot located in middle of nowhere at Alentejo where it all began.
+Cajado plays an ambient music soundtrack, soundscape with looped and dirty slide guitars and synthetizers with some western spaghetti influences.
 Their philosophy is "making music for those who move from the countryside to the city and feel homesick".

 First live appearance was in the Portuguese alternative music festival TRC Zigurfest in 2015 with other bands from the Portuguese music scene.

 Gesso (2011–present)

-In 2011, Fausto (Guitar) joined Ruben Sequeira (Drums) and Flávio SA (Bass) and formed a trio Psychedelic Rock / Stoner with 70's Blues Rock influences through the name Gesso.
-They have a traditional 70's sound with a compact drums, heavy bass and fuzzy delayed guitar.

-The first EP "Névoa Baixa, Sol Que Racha" was released in 2011 and two years later, in 2013, the debut album "Howling Grace".
+In 2011, Fausto (Guitar) joined Ruben Sequeira (Drums) and Flávio SA (Bass) and formed a trio psychedelic rock / stoner with 1970s blues rock influences through the name Gesso.
+They have a traditional 1970s sound with a compact drums, heavy bass and fuzzy delayed guitar.
+The first EP Névoa Baixa, Sol Que Racha was released in 2011 and two years later, their debut album Howling Grace.